HDMRlvuAndyO545a-zlp/Recipe/README.md

 The shrimp accounts for most of the cost and the recipe can be altered according to your budget

-If so desired, make one sauce
+If so desired make one sauce but in a larger quantity

 ## Taken From
 - [Vietnamese Fresh Spring Rolls](https://www.allrecipes.com/recipe/24239/vietnamese-fresh-spring-rolls/?internalSource=hub%20recipe&referringId=703&referringContentType=Recipe%20Hub&clickId=cardslot%206)